Silken Windhound: History

 Silken Windhounds were founded and developed in Austin, Texas, by Francie Stull, a successful breeder of show and performance American Kennel Club Borzoi and Deerhounds, using her favored Borzoi and Lurcher bloodlines.
 The first Silken Windhound litter was whelped in 1985 and a breed club, the International Silken Windhound Society, was formed in 1999.

 The Silken Windhound studbooks closed in 2000, with minimal sanctioned outcrossing to foundational breeds being monitored to improve health and lower COI.

 In late 2009, Silken Windhounds were accepted as a Limited Stakes breed in the ASFA.
 Over forty dogs competed in ASFA limited stakes in their first month of acceptance.

 In late 2010, Silken Windhounds were accepted as a breed in NOFCA, the National Open Field Coursing Association, and can participate in open field events.
 On March 18, 2011, Silken Windhounds were recognized by the United Kennel Club.
 The breed has since also been recognized by Fédération Cynologique Internationale-affiliated kennel clubs in Germany and the Netherlands, though it remains unrecognized by the FCI itself.

+In 2026, the Silken Windhound was added to The American Kennel Club Foundation Stock Service (FSS).